 No, you can leave them whole if you want.
 But, cutting them in half helps to get rid of any trapped gases, plus all the yummy bits of garlic, bacon, and the sauce can get all up in those Brussel sprout grooves!

-Bacon Roasted Brussel Sprouts with Sweet and Tangy Glaze Directions:
+Roasted Brussel Sprouts with Bacon tossed in Sweet and Tangy Glaze Directions:

 - Cook bacon, reserving any rendered bacon fat.

 - Cut Brussel Sprouts in half lengthwise.
 Toss in bacon fat and salt.